Bunnies chew their enclosures for a number of reasons and if your bunny is a repeat offender this behavior can become very frustrating.

 Bunnies if left alone with nothing to do will get bored and become restless.
 It's important for your bunnies health and happiness to have lots of toys and things to do in their enclosure to keep them occupied.

-A common defence for unwanted chewing behavior is to use a bitter spray however it's unlikely this will work as a single solution as the taste does not seem to put all bunnies off so you are best to use this alongside more positive things that you can do to help.
+A common defense for unwanted chewing behavior is to use a bitter spray however it's unlikely this will work as a single solution as the taste does not seem to put all bunnies off so you are best to use this alongside more positive things that you can do to help.
 If you do find it works for you remember to apply it on a regular basis as it will wear out.

 A good way of applying it without spraying it everywhere is to first stray some onto a cloth and then wipe it directly on to the areas you want.